mre/endler.dev/content/2025/how-to-review-code/index.md

 Multiple iterations should be expected to get the code right.

 In my first iteration, I focus on the big picture and the overall design.
-Once I'm done with that, go into the details.
+Once I'm done with that, I go into the details.

 The goal shouldn't be to merge as quickly as possible, but to accept code that is of high quality.
 Otherwise, what's the point of a code review in the first place?